tamsanh/kedro-wings/README.md

 #### paths

-This allows specified paths to be remmaped
+This allows specified paths to be remapped

 ```
 :param paths: A mapping of old path names to new path names.